ChristianGreiner/messagebox-hardware/README.md

 ## Installation

 ### Quickstart (WIP)
-If you have a fresh installation if your system, you can use the [install script](https://github.com/ChristianGreiner/messagebox-hardware/blob/master/scripts/messagebox_install.sh).
+If you have a fresh installation of your system, you can use the [install script](https://github.com/ChristianGreiner/messagebox-hardware/blob/master/scripts/messagebox_install.sh).
 Check it out to see, what it does.

 ### Manual installation